arkig/spark-ec2/image-build/README.md

 ./build_spark_amis.sh
 ```

-You should expect it to take a couple of hours to complete.
+You should expect it to take a couple of hours to complete, depending on the instance type.
 Check that the AMI is registered in your AWS account (for the region).

-Please note that the resulting image is likely not compatible with the configuration in the original `spark-ec2` scripts.
+Please note that the resulting image is almost certainly not compatible with the configuration in the original `spark-ec2` scripts.

 ## Generated AMIs